Balancing Work & Family Life Can Be Difficult

 The costs of this hazardous imbalance can be steep: poor mental and physical health, low productivity and morale, marital conflict leading to breakdown, and too many kids who don’t spend enough time with Mom and Dad.

 In a nutshell, it’s just not healthy, productive or beneficial for workers to be married to their job, and based on this troubling new data, maybe it’s time to file for divorce from our jobs.
 We should end this unholy matrimony for the sake of ourselves, our mate, our employer, our kids and our economy.
 I’m not suggesting you quit your job, just encouraging you to examine your priorities and if needed a take some practical steps to balance the scales of Work and Family.
-Balancing work & family life is possible.
+The balance can be achieved.

 “Be very careful, then, how you live-not as unwise but as wise, making the most of every opportunity…” Ephesians 5:15-16